 Another big part of being a leader is being able to take feedback and grow from it.
 Ask for constructive criticism from not only your manager but from your other coworkers as well.
 Grow from their comments so you can constantly evolve and get better as time goes on.

-7) Look the part
+7. Look the Part

-In order to stand out as a professional, you want to look the part with your clothing and your physical appearance.
+To stand out as a professional, you want to look the part with your clothing and your physical appearance.

 The last thing you want is to look like you just rolled out of bed when you come into the office in the morning, so put some effort into your look every day.
 While some offices still require you to wear a suit and tie or skirt and blouse, a lot more offices are taking on a more casual dress code.